santiago28b/startup/README.md

 - [x] - done - login: When you press the login button it takes you to the clients manager page.
 - [x] - done - database: Displayed the client and employee counts.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - [] - in progress - application Logic: pull the biggest account based on money or employee number
-- [x] - done -  functionality to add, remove and update the data for employees and clients
+- [x] - done -  functionality to add, remove based on ID and update the data for employees and clients